IBM/watson-visual-recognition-ios/README.md

+# WARNING: This repository is no longer maintained :warning:

+> This repository will not be updated.
+The repository will be kept available in read-only mode.

 # Create an iOS app that uses built-in and custom Watson Visual Recognition classifiers

+> **Note: This pattern has now been deprecated because it uses Watson Visual Recognition which is discontinued.
+Existing instances are supported until 1 December 2021, but as of 7 January 2021, you can't create instances.
+Any instance that is provisioned on 1 December 2021 will be deleted.
+Please view the [Maximo Visual Inspection trial](https://www.ibm.com/support/pages/ibm-maximo-visual-inspection) as a way to get started with image classification.

 This is an iOS application that showcases various out of the box classifier available with the Watson Visual Recognition service on IBM Cloud.